jbx-protocol/juice-svg-template/README.md

 More information on Project Handles including its testnet address is available in [the Juicebox Docs](https://info.juicebox.money/dev/api/contracts/or-utilities/jbprojecthandles/).

 ## Onchain Typeface: Capsules
 You can incorporate other onchain assets, such as [Peripheralist's Capsules typeface](https://github.com/peripheralist/typeface), into your onchain SVG.
-The entire font is stored onchain, so you can incorporate it into your SVG art without worrying about offchain depenencies such as the fons built-in to the viewer's operating system, or a popular Fonts API being unavailable when the SVG is viewed.
+The entire font is stored onchain, so you can incorporate it into your SVG art without worrying about offchain depenencies such as the fonts built-in to the viewer's operating system, or a popular Fonts API being unavailable when the SVG is viewed.

 To test rendering an SVG using Capsules: